Upcoming and open funding callsWe're continuously updating this page with calls relevant to biomedical imaging

 This requires delivery of a framework across Europe for establishing concordance between capillary blood as collected by microsampling devices outside of traditional collection setting by the patient and/or caregiver, versus the gold standard venous blood, for routine clinical assays.

 - To generate an umbrella / master protocol that is acceptable for regulatory authorities in Europe and UK and can be easily adopted for future applications (e.g. in additional patient populations, countries, by any vendor or organization).
+To assure patient-centricity, feedback on the umbrella protocol by patient representatives and caregivers will be sought.
 The umbrella / master protocol must include:

-- Sites in at least 3 EU member states, and may include additional sites in third countries associated to Horizon Europe or other European countries (e.g. UK); at least one of the countries must be in Central or Eastern Europe;
+- Sites in at least 3 EU member states, and may include additional sites (with at least one in Eastern Europe) in third countries associated or not associated to Horizon Europe;

-- At least two different types (e.g., finger stick, upper arm capillary) of commercially available CE-marked microsampling devices;
+- At least two different types (e.g., finger stick, upper arm capillary) of commercially available CE-marked microsampling devices.
+For clarity, at least one device should perform liquid blood sampling; the additional devices may collect dried blood;

 - Routine clinical assays: i.e., blood chemistry, liver and lipid panels;

-- Collection of least 50% of microsamples at home, and may include collections in other locations (e.g. hospitals, general practitioners, specialists’ offices) for concordance testing and establishing microsampling of capillary blood versus venous blood for routine assays;
+- Collection of least 50% of microsamples at home.
+The project may include collections in other locations (e.g. hospitals, general practitioners, specialists’ offices) for concordance testing and establishing microsampling of capillary blood versus venous blood for routine assays;

-- To design, adapt, and translate patient-facing materials, obtain ethics board approvals, recruit healthy human volunteers and expand to a patient population which should be agreed upon in a project committee, collect biological samples and conduct bioanalysis according to the study protocol;
+- To design, adapt, and translate patient-facing materials, obtain ethics board approvals, obtain competent/regulatory authority approvals, recruit healthy human volunteers and expand to a patient population which should be agreed upon in a project committee, collect biological samples and conduct bioanalysis according to the study protocol;

 - To investigate potential errors related to the mishandling of samples and design ways to mitigate them, as well as the potentially harmful downstream effects for the individual;